...

 In front of TradeWinds they have a giant inflatable water slide, and during the summer months they even have a floating water park!

 If you want to take your St. Pete beach day to the next level, check out The Cabana Club!
-They literally take care of everything for you (set up and tear down) and provide water, sunscreen, a speaker, a portable charger, and more.
-Like truly you name it, The Cabana Club has got it covered!
+They take care of everything for you (set up and tear down) and provide water, sunscreen, a speaker, a portable charger, and more.
+Truly, you name it, The Cabana Club has got it covered!
 And how cute is this setup?!
-It’s perfect for birthdays and bach parties.
-Which btw, St. Pete is one of my favorite Florida destinations for bach parties!

-Whether you’re doing Cabana Club or a beach picnic, if you think you’re going to want snacks Sea Grapes on St. Pete Beach actually provides awesome charcuterie boards!
+Whether you’re doing Cabana Club or a beach picnic, if you think you’re going to want snacks Sea Grapes on St. Pete Beach provides awesome charcuterie boards!
 Not only that, but you can get a complete picnic package which includes charcuterie, dessert, a bottle of wine, a beach blanket, a picnic basket, and ocean-friendly packaging and utensils.

 If you want to make it a boozy beach day check out some of the fun St. Pete Beach bars and head to PCI, Jimmy B’s, or Coconut Charlies!
 These spots are always lively, often have live music, and even have games like beach volleyball to keep you entertained.

-Florida Orange Groves Winery
+2. Florida Orange Groves Winery

 Take a break from the beach at Florida Orange Groves Winery, one of my favorite wineries in Tampa Bay!
 They produce over 43 varieties of wine, and they have tastings and tours daily.